 Term Of The Day – Average Value Method

-Average Value Method has a requirement for estimates of loss reserves that are made on an aggregate basis for a group or even a category of claims.
+The Average Value Method requires estimates of loss reserves that are made on an aggregate basis for a group or even a category of claims.
 Typically, this method is used to set a temporary average value.
 An individual case estimate can be made when more detailed information is received.

 A group of Workers Comp claims valued with this method would have this info on the worksheet.